 Brian joined Watsi on May 27th, 2014.
-Six years ago, Brian became the 201st member to automatically support a new Watsi patient every month.
-Since then, 5,850 more people have become monthly donors!
-Brian's most recent donation traveled 8,700 miles to support Laleti, 2-year-old from Tanzania, to fund mobility restoring leg surgery.
+Six years ago, Brian joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Brian's most recent donation traveled 8,800 miles to support Tok, a recent widow from Cambodia, to fund knee surgery following a road accident.

 Laleti is a girl from Tanzania.
 She is beautiful, friendly, and is an only child to her parents.
 Her parents are small-scale farmers.
 Laleti’s mother also sells cassavas in the evening to be able to make extra income.
 Laleti was diagnosed with right genu valgus.
 Her right leg is bowed at the knee.
 This condition is typically caused by an excessive accumulation of fluoride in the bones, which often stems from contaminated drinking water.
 As a result, it is difficult for her to walk.
 Our medical partner, African Mission Healthcare, is requesting $880 to fund corrective surgery for Laleti.
 The procedure is scheduled to take place on July 23rd.
 Treatment will hopefully restore Laleti's mobility, allow her to participate in a variety of activities, and greatly decrease her risk of future complications.
 Laleti’s mother says, “We were sad to see our daughter struggling to walk but due to lack of money we have not been able to treat her.
 Please help our daughter.”